BanffHsiao/SimpleDatabase/README.md

 ```
 (8080 is changable)

-open a browser and go to localhost, and you're in~
+open http://localhost:8080, and you're in~